Step 2 In Performing SEO

 There are a couple more steps towards on-site optimisation.
 But ultimately, it is not necessary to perform all the steps.
 Not all steps are compulsory.
 And some steps can’t be perform due to design or technical limitations.

 For instance, having the same URL as your keyword.
-The impact it has on SEO is very small, and skippable, where better time, effort and budget can be focused on more impactful SEO steps.
-Different vendors has differing opinions based on experience, on which steps they will want to carry out, and which steps they will skip.
+The impact it has on SEO is negligible, whereby it works best to focus our time, effort and budget on more impactful SEO steps.
+Different vendors have differing opinions based on experience, on which steps they will want to carry out, and which steps they will skip.

-And that’s it for on-site optimisation.
-In short, you build relevance such that search engines can start picking up your site’s keywords and get you rank.Next Up: Off-Site Backlinks
+In a nutshell, the purpose of on-site optimisation is to build relevance such that search engines can start picking up your site’s keywords and get you rank.Next Up: Off-Site Backlinks